 Can we do a private charter?

-What do I need to take?
+What do I need to bring?

-What do I wear?
+What should I wear?

 What does Billy Tea provide?

-All dietary requirements must be notified at time of reservation, we can cater for vegetarians and most other requirements within reason providing they are medical.
+All dietary requirements must be notified at the time of reservation.
+We can cater for vegetarians and most other requirements, within reason if they are medical.
 Please note you are touring to a remote location and having lunch at an outback pub, so there is not a big selection.

 Is this tour suitable for children?